Menkoi/Backrooms/README.md

 To have the player be able to interact with objects I created a sphere and inside the sphere is a camera (first person) so in reality you are just controlling a normal sphere.
 You can find this in the PlayerControls.js file.
 I decided to do this because adding another custom 3D model could be more demanding on older system hardware causing frame rate drops and lag.

 ### Map
 Based on the backrooms map by Huuxloc on sketchfab, although is a great map I made some personal changes.
 The original map was too small for what I wanted so I imported the original model using GLTFJSX and added more walls and expanded the map overall.
 Once I had the map how I wanted I went to every wall and added invisible barriers to each wall to add collision detection.
-Once eveything was finish I tested it by walking around the map to make sure you couldnt phase through ay walls.
+Once eveything was finish I tested it by walking around the map to make sure you couldn't phase through any walls.
 After that I added the proper floor texture and made sure it covered the entire play area as well as adding the roof, making sure that both have invisible barriers.

 ### Effects/Lighting
 Using react postprocessing and react drei, I added pointlights to specific parts of the map so some are darker than others.
 Using the Bloom effect I added a soft glow around more brighter object for example the roof lights and text.
 I also added some grain noise to the map to give a more unsettling feeling.
-Once that was working I also added depth of field similar to how a camera works, sharp image when close but blurry when far away.
+Once that was working I also added depth of field similar to how a camera works, sharper image when close but blurry when far away.

 ## Developer Screenshots
 <img src="https://i.imgur.com/ij50OKw.png"/>